 Framing: Deliberately choosing and highlighting certain aspects of issues or events (and therefore downplaying other aspects) to persuade a message recipient to adopt a particular attitude or behaviour (adapted from Entman, 2004, p.
 5).

 Heuristics: Cognitive rules or ‘shortcuts’ that people use to reduce complex decisions into simpler ones using the peripheral route according to the Elaboration Likelihood Model of persuasion (adapted from Vaughan & Hogg, 2014, pp. 65 & 187-189).

 Motivated reasoning: The process of assessing evidence and logic to merely ensure it suits existing confirmation biases and world views, and to avoid cognitive dissonance, rather than on its objective merits (see Kunda, 1990).

-Persuasion: A process in which communicators try to convince people to choose to change their attitudes or behaviours by the transmission of message (adapted from Perloff, 2014, p.
+Persuasion: A process in which communicators try to convince people to choose to change their attitudes, beliefs or behaviours by using communication techniques (adapted from Perloff, 2014, p.
 17).